BUSAD 120 - Business Law » Summer 2022 » Chapter 18 Performance & Discharge Quiz

 Polly agrees to buy Quinn's Cycle World store business on the express condition that Ridgeline Credit Union approves the financing.
 This approval is

-a concurrent condition.
+A. not a condition.

-not a condition.
+B. a concurrent condition.

-a condition subsequent.
+C. a condition subsequent.

-a condition precedent
+D. a condition precedent

 Question #5